Travel Information

 |

-lightened.
-There are normally two immigration officers on
+There are normally two immigration officers on duty; they

-duty; they are generally hospitable and the queue is usually
+are generally hospitable and the queue is usually processed

-processed fairly quickly.
-In any case, it always takes quite
+quite efficiently.
+In any case, it always takes some time

-some time for the baggage to be transported a few hundred
+for the baggage to be manually transported a few hundred meters

-meters from the aircraft to the luggage room next door, so
+from the aircraft to the luggage room next door, so it’s

-it’s not worth fussing about the time it takes to get
+not worth fussing about the time it takes to get through immigration.

 After collecting your bags, you will be asked to put them

 through an x-ray scanner, normally only a formality.
-There
+At least

-is one final check before exiting the hall, where you will
+check before exiting the baggage hall, where you will be asked

-be asked whether or not you have medical insurance.
-I have
+whether or not you have medical insurance.
+I have never answered

-never answered anything other than “Yes” to this
+anything other than “Yes” to this question, which

-question, which assures that you will be sent quickly on your
+assures that you will be sent quickly on your way into the

-way into the airport lobby to face a thick crowd of people
+airport lobby to face a thick crowd of people waiting to greet

-waiting to greet the arriving passengers.
-On the other hand,
+the arriving passengers.
+On the other hand, if you really

-if you really do require travel insurance, before your journey
+do require travel insurance, before your journey you might

 which gives details of reasonably priced health insurance